 Like most things in life, lifting operations are only successful when they are supported on a firm foundation.
-We know that around 13% of crane stability failures are related to ground or loadspreading problems.
+We know that around 13% of heavy lift crane stability failures are related to ground or loadspreading problems.
 Contributory factors to this statistic include proximity to voids and trenches, weak foundations/soil and poor loadspreading mat arrangements.
 Proper soil preparation is vital, albeit environmental factors such as rain or the thaw in Spring can have a marked influence on the ground’s loading capacity.

 REQUIREMENTS AND RESPONSIBILITIES

 During an inquiry into a crane overturning incident, it was reported that “the accident was caused by the failure to use metal spreader plates under the crane, and the reliance on timber loadspreading following a week of rain”.
 In the USA OSHA 1926.1402 requires that “equipment must not be used unless ground conditions are firm, drained and graded so that with the use of supporting materials the equipment manufacturer’s specifications for adequate support and degree of level are met”.
 Moreover OSHA regulations state that the legal entity with overall responsibility for the construction is responsible for ground conditions – a requirement backed up in the standard terms offered by most equipment suppliers.
 This usually holds the site owner or general contractor responsible.